ErinZ1234567890/lecture_notes/18_testing_and_interfaces_intro.md

 JUnit uses **assertions** to ***verify*** that an ***actual*** result is what it is ***expected*** to be.

-There arre various assertion methods available to verify:
+There are various assertion methods available to verify:

 - An array matches an expected result array
 - A String matches the expected String result